Technical Note - Personal PHP

 mkdir ~/public_html/php

-and set doc_root to be
+and setdoc_rootto be

-2. You may wish to remove all of your PHP script paths to a directory hierachy outside of your personal website-related stuff, in which case you could
+/home/username/public_htm/php - You may wish to remove all of your PHP script paths to a directory hierachy outside of your personal website-related stuff, in which case you could

 mkdir ~/php

-and set doc_root to be
+and setdoc_rootto be

 /home/username/php